Last Updated: March 20, 2019

 Learn more about MedChi's Opioid Task Force and view resources by clicking here.

-1. NEW - PDMP Call Center - Help answer general questions about the PDMP at 410-878-9688 or at firstname.lastname@example.org.
-PDMP Call Center was created in partnership between MedChi, Maryland Department of Health, and CRISP to help prescribers meet the July 1, 2018 state-mandated deadline to use the PDMP.
+- PDMP Call Center - Help answer general questions about the PDMP by phone at 410-878-9688 or by email.
+The PDMP Call Center was created in partnership between MedChi, Maryland Department of Health, and CRISP to help prescribers meet the July 1, 2018 state-mandated deadline to use the PDMP.
 (Call Center is open Monday - Friday: 8 a.m. to 6 p.m. // Weekends: Please leave a message and a staff member will return your call within two (2) business days // Emails will be returned within two (2) business days.)

-5. iPrescribe app - Simple, mobile-friendly app that brings in-workflow easy access to the Maryland PDMP data through CRISP to help healthcare providers meet the upcoming mandate with the full power of e-prescribing at their fingertips — with legend drug and controlled substance prescribing, robust medication history data, and at-a-glance clinical alerts.
+- iPrescribe app - Simple, mobile-friendly app that brings in-workflow easy access to the Maryland PDMP data through CRISP to help healthcare providers meet the upcoming mandate with the full power of e-prescribing at their fingertips — with legend drug and controlled substance prescribing, robust medication history data, and at-a-glance clinical alerts. *Watch press coverage from WBAL discussing iPrescribe by clicking here.

 iPrescribe app helps physicians with: